 The road is certainly breathtaking.
 A few kilometers west of the town of Bormio, this winding steep road leads up from Premadio up to the pass.
 Slowly, the road, fully paved to the top since 2010, takes the driver up countless hairpins to the summit.
 Before reaching the pass, the road takes you through two short tunnels carved into the edge of the mountain.
 The road is paved and offers superb views.On the last section you’ll make 18 haipin turns, then go beyond two small tunnels carved into the edge of the mountain, then you will arrive at the foot of the ancient Towers of Fraele.
 The ancient Fraele towers were part of the system of fortifications built to protect the area from the frequent invasions.
 Around the summit there are the ruins of two old square towers first built in 1391.
 They were fortified in the 15th century then mainly destroyed in 1513 when the Grisons invaded.
 There was apparently some fighting here and below the cliff is called “burrone dei morti” – ravine of the dead.
 The road itself is narrow, but not as cliffy as others in the area.
 The road to the Passo Torri di Fraele, or the Mini Stelvio as it is also known, is another absolute masterpiece of Italian construction-art.
 Not recommended if your passengers are prone to car sickness.
 The towers of Fraele are impressive from below and the dams with the mountainsides surrounding them are also very impressive.
 It’s a must-visit climb for anyone staying in Bormio after climbing Stelvio and Gavia.

 The pass has been climbed by the Giro d’Italia race.
 Starting from Turri Piano (crossroad SS301), the ascent is 8.38 km long.
 Over this distance, the elevation gain is 600 meters.
 The average percentage is 7.1 % with some sections up to 12%.
 This road is very ancient and once was known as the "salt & wine route" and connected Valtellina with Switzerland.
 Immediately after the tower two artificial lakes are used for the production of electricity.
-The road after the pass continues, to Lago di Cancano and Lago di San Giacomo.
+The road beyond the pass continues, to Lago di Cancano and Lago di San Giacomo.
 The two lakes are separated by a massive dam that can be driven across, and the road finishes here, in the Refugio Val Fraele, at an elevation of 1.941masl.
 The last 1.6km is gravel.
 This is a maintained road where a high clearance 2WD vehicle is able to travel safely.